Instagram is the search engine to watch right now.

 For users, this bold move simplified discovering photos, but for businesses, it allowed them another way to get their brand right in front of your targeted audience

-Over the years, Search & Explore has been updated and revamped, with more notable updates including the Places Search, which groups images by location.
+Over the years, the Search & Explore page has been updated and revamped, with more notable updates including the Places Search, which groups images by location.

 For a while, Instagram also featured a Tops Posts section.
 This displayed in a grid of 9 posts in the Search section, and allowed brands who landed in it instant visibility.